T-Shirt Buyers Guide

 their uniform jacket in hot conditions, only soiling a single garment.
 By the mid 1930's the

-tshirt became the choice of clothing for farm or ranch chores.
+tshirt became the choice of clothing for farming and ranch chores.
 It finally achieved status as a stand

 alone garment after Marlin Brando wore one in the movie "A Streetcar Named Desire".
 By the 1950's

-tshirts began to be professionally decorated using a variety of techniques.
+tshirts was getting professionally decorated using a variety of techniques.

 The first specification you will be presented with is the weight of the tshirt fabric.
 This

 refers to the weight of one yard of tshirt fabric.
 The higher the weight,

 the thicker the tshirt material.
 Common weights for tshirt fabric are 5.1, 5.5 and

 6.1 ounces with the 5.5 ounce being the most popular.
 Which one is better?
 The answer